hdadhich01/terminal/README.md

 The reason we have more plugins in addition to the ones we installed is because `oh-my-zsh` comes with some default ones, which we are simply enabling.
 You can browse the functionalities of these plugins through these resources: [Article](https://safjan.com/top-popular-zsh-plugins-on-github-2021/) | [Masterlist](https://github.com/unixorn/awesome-zsh-plugins) | [Wiki](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins)

-Once you've saved `.zshrc` and exited the window, you can load your changes with:
+Once you've saved `.zshrc`, you can load your changes with:

 ```bash
 source ~/.zshrc